 The National Audit Office has carried out several Value for Money studies on Universal Credit implementation, including our 2018 report Rolling Out Universal Credit.
 This latest study will focus on the process of making a claim and getting to first payment.
 The study will examine the Department’s progress, since we last reported, in improving the proportion of Universal Credit claims paid on time and in full.
 We will also examine the accuracy and efficiency of the process, and how well claimants are supported.

-As part of this, we are interested perspectives of claimants and organisations that support claimants.
-The questionnaire linked here gives you the opportunity to share your perspective.
-We hope to hear from charities and organisations who represent claimants and members of the public with experience of dealing with Universal Credit.
-The questionnaire will close on 31st January.
+As part of this, we are interested in the perspectives of claimants and organisations that support claimants.
+We produced a questionnaire which gave charities and organisations who represent claimants and members of the public with experience of dealing with Universal Credit the opportunity to share their perspective.
+This questionnaire closed on 10th February.
+Thank you to everyone who contributed.